Kenya women's national under-20 football team: Background and development

 Kenya Football Federation was created and joined FIFA in 1960.
 Their kit includes red, green and white shirts, black shorts and black socks.
 The federation does not have a full-time dedicated employee working on women's football.
 Women's football is represented on the federation by specific constitutional mandate.
 FIFA suspended Kenya from all football activities for three months in 2004, due to the interference of the government in football activities.
 The ban was reversed after the country agreed to create new statutes.
 On October 25, 2006, Kenya was suspended again from international football for failing to fulfill a January 2006 agreement made to resolve recurrent problems in their football federation.
 FIFA announced that the suspension would be in force until the federation complies with the agreements previously reached.
 Rachel Kamweru is the Kenyan women football national chairperson.
 COSAFA and FIFA reaffirmed a commitment to women's football in the East African countries of Kenya, Ethiopia, Uganda and Tanzania in 2010.

+Results and fixtures

+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.